supertestnet/superstore/README.md

 - [x] Show buyers a measurement of merchant activity -- e.g. did the merchant check their store this week?
 Did they fulfill any orders this week?
 - [x] Add a way to authenticate your store by connecting it to your nostr identity
 - [x] Automatically send notification dms to authenticated store owners
+- [x] Investigate and fix the error where donation amounts do not display properly on the checkout page